 megamouth_shark Megamouth Sharks are filter-feeders like Whale Sharks (below) and Basking Sharks.
 Growing up to 18 feet long and weighing as much as 2.5 tons, Megamouth Sharks are a deepwater species that boasts a ring of light-emitting photophores around its mouth.
 From wonders world

-Monstrous Megamouth Shark The megamouth shark, shown here, is an extremely rare species of deepwater shark.
+The megamouth shark, shown here, is an extremely rare species of deepwater shark.
 The megamouth swims with its mouth wide open, catching and sucking in fish and krill as it glides along.
+Its massive mouth extends past its eyes and is equipped with about 50 rows of small, sharp teeth on each jaw.